ToumiYassine/Resume_Analyser_Classification/README.md

    This will start the Streamlit server and open the application in your default web browser.

-## Project Structure

-- `app.py`: The main Streamlit application file.
-- `requirements.txt`: Lists the Python packages required for the project.
-- `data/`: (If applicable) Directory for storing data files.
-- `models/`: (If applicable) Directory for storing trained machine learning models.
-- `notebooks/`: (If applicable) Jupyter notebooks for experimentation and analysis.

 ## Usage

 - Open the application by running `streamlit run app.py`.